jgendron/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk imputationStrategy](figure/imputationStrategy.png)

-Based on this quick boxplot, one may dismiss the data factored by interval as compared by day based on the higher variance present.
+Based on this quick boxplot, one may dismiss a strategy using the data factored by interval as compared by day based on the higher variance present.
 This makes sense in light of the time series plot of daily activity patterns in Figure 2 showing the variation seen with respect to time of day.
 That leaves manipulation by day.
 It is noteworthy to see a median of zero.
 This indicates a very right-skewed dataset.
 In these cases, a more robust measure of center is median; however, simply adding a value of "0" for each step observation of "NA" would not enhance the data - it would yield the same results.

 This led to an inquiry on other methods of imputation that may *blend* the final dataset with a combination of "0"s and "NA"s that are representative of the data collected.

 Kabucoff (2011) notes, "In simple imputation, the missing values in a variable are replaced with a single value (for example, mean, median, or mode)...An advantage to simple imputation is that it solves the 'missing values problem' without reducing the sample size" (p.
 371).

 However, the author forewarns readers by noting, "...simple imputation is likely to underestimate standard errors, distort correlations among variables, and produce incorrect p-values in statistical tests.
 Like pairwise deletion, I recommend avoiding this approach for most missing data problems" (p.
 371).

+3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r